U.S. President George Washington had wooden teeth.

 Ivory and bone both have hairline fractures in them, which normally can’t be seen.
 With Washington’s fondness for Madeira wine, a very dark wine, over time the darkness of the wine started to darken the false teeth of the dentures.
 Then the thin fractures in the bone started to darken even more than the rest of the tooth, making the lines look like the grain in a piece of wood “that misled later observers.”

 Two hundred fifty years later, we’re still talking about Washington’s “wooden teeth.”
-Like the cherry tree he never chopped down as a child, they remain forever enshrined in American legend.
+Like the cherry tree he never chopped down as a child, they are forever enshrined in American legend.